 “There’s a second charm Nana, You added a dancer.”

 “That’s because you also love dancing.
-Your mom has shown me the videos of some of your performances and I think you are so gifted, so smart and so beautiful as you dance.
+Your mom showed me the videos of some of your performances and I think you are so gifted, so smart and so beautiful as you dance.

 “Let me tell you about the other bookmarks and who they are for.
 This one is for your mom.
 See how much wider it is than your ribbon.
 This means she has settled into a life and is daily doing what she does.
 She’s been a teacher her whole professional life and so she has both this teacher’s charm and one for being a mom.
 Each of these beads represent each of her children.
 Here is the charm for your dad.
 He started as a soldier and now drives a huge truck each day.
 It’s hard work and sometimes dangerous due to weather or traffic, so I pray for his safety.
 Here, pass this one around because it’s hard to see.

-“Effective immediately, as soon as Becky adds her new ribbon marker somewhere inside, the family bible is passing from me to my daughter.”
-Anna closed the bible and gave it to Becky who added her new ribbon and paused to examine the others that Nana had not explained.
+“But,” she said, obviously changing the topic, “effective immediately, the family bible is passing from me to my daughter.”
+Anna closed the bible and gave it to Michelle who took it carefully – not sure what to say.

 “I think I can guess most of them.
 Mom, yours must be the nurse, the RN charm, right, but what does the slide rule mean?”